G-Bro/hyperion-ruby/README.md

 This app is primarily written in Ruby.
 It is recommended you use [rbenv](https://github.com/rbenv/rbenv)

-Hyperion is an event tracking and querying API for keeping track of what your users have and haven't done, and monitoring user behaviour
+Hyperion is an event tracking and querying API for keeping track of user behaviour.
+Hyperion is not for tracking Personally Identifiable Information

 Hyperion is built with:
 * [Rails](https://rubyonrails.org/) - MVC framework